Curbside Classic: 1961 Falcon – How To Build A Winning Compact

 That’s not to say an old Falcon couldn’t be fun to drive; it was just a matter of adjusting expectations, especially if they had been honed on European cars of the time.
 The somewhat similar in concept Peugeot 404 that also arrived in 1960 had accurate rack and pinion steering, and a killer ride.
 Of course, that cost about 15% more than a Futura, and was hardly in the mainstream public’s eye.

-The key to deriving any driving pleasure from a Falcon was this: avoid the automatic transmission like the plague.
-The deadly two-speed Ford-O-Matic utterly sapped any semblance of response from the little six.
-It was bad enough with the 101 (gross) hp 170 CID (2.8 L) six that arrived as an option for 1961.
-Teamed with the original 85 hp 144 CID (2.4 L) engine, it was an exercise in painful frustration.
+The key to deriving any driving pleasure from a Falcon was this: avoid the automatic transmission, most especially with the small six.
+The two-speed Ford-O-Matic was inherently a power-sucker and sapped any semblance of response from the little six.
+Teamed with the original 85 hp 144 CID (2.4 L) engine, it was an exercise in painful frustration, with the 0-60 (non)sprint taking some 23 seconds.
 Falcon six automatics bleated and whined and moaned their way down the road for what seemed like an eternity before they finally shifted into Hi, and then it started again, never to end until it was finally and thankfully shut off.
 They always sounded tortured, or at least put upon.

-Their personality was utterly transformed with the manual transmission.
-The 170 six with the stick had a semblance of direct response, and with its light weight, performance was not bad, in the context of either the times or with the appropriate point of view, today.
+Their personality was quite transformed with the manual transmission, even if it was somewhat more subjective than objective The 170 six with the stick had a semblance of direct response, and with its light weight, performance was not bad, in the context of either the times or with the appropriate point of view, today (0-60 in 17.5 seconds).
 Especially with a less restrictive muffler, a Falcon six with a stick gives off a pleasant little baby-growl, not unlike British sixes of similar size like the Triumph 2.5 or ?
-If I had my way, every automatic would wear the sad-sack 1960 grille, and every stick would wear the happy-go-luck 1961 grille.
+If I had my way, every automatic would wear the sad-sack 1960 grille (left), and every stick would wear the happy-go-luck 1961 grille (right).

 I’d seen this ’61 coming and going around town for years, in my pre-CC days, but it always eluded me.
 There are plenty of other Falcons around, but not a ’61 two door, the perpetual object of my mental Falcon building.
 My obsession for that vintage goes way back, right when the ’61 came out.
 I’ve always found the original ’60-’61 body style to be the most appealing, but the ’60’s grille struck me as a bit sad.

 I had it all specced out in my mind: a ’61 Futura, with bucket seat and the rare four speed manual option.
-Yes, I saved the Falcon’s best little goodie for last.
-From 1961 and 1962, the Falcon was available with a British Ford sourced four speed, and even had a column shifter for it, as was the common European practice at the time.
 That combination, with a two-barrel carb added, preferably on a swapped-in 200 six, some Koni shocks, decent tires, and the closest thing to a conventional European sedan was (sort of) in reach.
 Unless you were applying the same kind of attention to a Valiant, that is.
 We’ll play that game another time.

 Old Falcon sixes of this vintage have an enthusiastic following.
 Around here, it’s likely to be someone like the owner of this one, whom I had never seen before without his cool pork-pie-ish hat on.
 Have to take it off to get one’s hair cut, though.
 The Falcon is an integral part of his look, as are most folks’ cars.
 I’m a chameleon: this Falcon would work for me, some of the time, built to my specs, but certainly not all the time.
 But that’s hardly the Falcon’s fault.
 Now if it had that hot new aluminum cylinder head that is now available…